qweeze/rstream/README.md

 ### Publishing messages:

-You can publish messages with three different methods:
+You can publish messages with four different methods:

 * send: asynchronous, messages are automatically buffered internally and sent at once after a timeout expires.
 * batch_send: synchronous, the user buffers the messages and sends them.
 This is the fastest publishing method.